operating-systems io

 Least Recently Used (LRU)

-Replaces the block that has not been accessed for the longest time.
+Replaces the block not accessed for the longest time.

 Least Frequently Used (LFU)

-Replaces the block that has been accessed the fewest number of times.
-LFU can be problematic because it might keep old blocks that were frequently accessed in the past but are no longer needed.
+Replaces the block accessed the fewest times.
+May retain old blocks frequently accessed in the past but no longer needed.

 Frequency-Based Replacement (FBR)

-FBR is an enhancement of LFU that prevents “cache pollution” from frequent short-term references.
-The cache is divided into three logical sections: New, Middle, and Old.
+Enhancement of LFU preventing “cache pollution” from short-term references.
+Divides cache into three sections:

 Write Strategies

-- Write-Through: Every write to the cache is immediately written to disk.
+Every write to cache is immediately written to disk.
 Ensures safety but is slow.

-- Write-Back: Modified sectors are only written back to disk in batches or when the block is evicted from the cache.
-Significantly improves performance but risks data loss during a power failure.
+Modified sectors written to disk only on eviction or in batches.
+Better performance but risks data loss on power failure.